Bata94/DockerRight/README.md

 To see whats working now and whats planned in the near future see [TODOs](#todos).

+Tested and developed for Linux.
+Windows, WSL, MacOS might be working, but not tested/designed for!

 ## Limitations/Warnings

 Not recommended to use DockerRight as a solo backup solution for DBs or complex applications!
 But it's still better than no backup at all :D